 Having been with Lomakatsi since 1999, as the Project Design and Implementation Division Supervisor, Josh uses his extensive experience in ecological and technical forestry, botany, restoration silviculture, GIS mapping, fuels reduction, and logging systems layout to design and implement ecological restoration prescriptions.

-John serves as Lomakatsi’s Workforce Operations Manager, overseeing Restoration Crew Managers, workforce personnel and subcontractor activities.
+John serves as Lomakatsi’s Restoration Operations Supervisor, overseeing technicians, crew managers, workforce personnel and subcontractor activities.

 As the Lead Restoration Crew Manager, Braulio oversees all on-the-ground workforce personnel operations.
 Using his Spanish/English bi-lingual skills to direct operations, he serves as Lomakatsi’s cross cultural workforce liaison engaging Latino, Native American and Euro-American workers.